mrdeakd/Movies-SwiftUI-Hybrid-Architecture/README.md

 > bundle exec pod install

-The project has Github actions CI/CD solution for building the app and running the tests.
+The project has a Github actions CI/CD solution for building the app and running the tests.
 The Workflow is defined in the **swift.yml** file.

 It uses Fastlane for testing purposes and simulator builds.
 The simulator build is a shell script.